omochi/mtime_sync/README.md

 # mtime_sync

-helper tool to treat modified time with file sharing service such git
+helper tool to treat modified time with file sharing service such as git

 # using